Mortyick/Fungus14/README.md

 # Fungus14 - Untethered iOS 14 Jailbreak

-Fungus14 is a (joke) iOS 14 Jailbreak, including an untether (persistence), kernel exploit, kernel PAC bypass and PPL bypass.
+Fungus14 is a (very real) iOS 14 Jailbreak, including an untether (persistence), kernel exploit, kernel PAC bypass and PPL bypass.
 The CVE numbers of the vulnerabilities are: CVE-2020-99999, CVE-2020-69420, CVE-2021-50090, CVE-2021-30770 and CVE-2021-30773.

 # Note as of 1/27/24